Do you have dense breasts? How to know and what it means for screening

 Breasts come in various shapes and sizes.
 But not all women realize breasts can have different density, which refers to the types of tissue that make up your breasts.

-“About 40% to 50% of women getting screened for breast cancer have dense breasts,” says Deanna Attai, MD, breast surgeon at UCLA Health.
+“About 40% to 50% of women getting screened for breast cancer have dense breasts,” says Deanna Attai, MD, breast surgeon at UCLA Health and member of the UCLA Jonsson Comprehensive Cancer Center.
 “Knowing whether you have dense breasts is important because mammograms don’t perform quite as well with dense breasts, and you may need to take additional steps to screen for breast cancer.”

 Here’s what you need to do to ensure you’re getting the most accurate breast cancer screening: